 “If you get an interview let me know,” she tells them.
 “I will show you how to interview but I’m not going to get you the job.”

 Susan also advises her transitional housing clients to share with a potential employer any time they spent in incarceration.
 “Talk about it in terms of how you overcame obstacles,” she tells them. “[Prison time] will come out in a background check anyway.”
+Essentially you’ll probably be better off being honest with your potential employer instead of any negatives being outlined by a company that could conduct a background check in Illinois or other states.

 “I feel like I am helping,” Susan reflected on her volunteer time.
 She feels strongly about helping people help themselves, and appreciates that while Community Lodgings offers support and training, ultimately each client is responsible for completing the challenging two-year program.